Hand embroidery stitches from the Backstitch family

 You will find a list of backstitch variations below.
 In addition, every stitch description has a link to a page where you can find more detailed information about the stitch and watch a video tutorial on how to embroider that stitch.

 The backstitch is made backward to the general direction of sewing.
 In hand embroidery, this stitch forms the lines and is most often used to outline shapes and add fine detail to an embroidered picture.
 You can also use it to embroider lettering.
-This stitch can be worked both straight and curved.
+This stitch looks great both straight and curved.
 You can make even the most minor and most detailed curves by adjusting the lengths of the stitch.

 Read more about this stitch and watch a video tutorial of the backstitch HERE.